antonelu/vRP/README.md

 # vRP
-My script collection for FiveM (vRP Framework)
+> My script collection for the FiveM (Grand Theft Auto V Mod), for the vRP framework.
+> some of scripts it is not finished, you can feel free to modify.